mapbox/carmen-cache/API.md

 **Parameters**

--   `phrasematches` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[PhrasematchSubq](#phrasematchsubq)>** an array of PhrasematchSubq objects, each of which describes a match candidate
+-   `phrasematches` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[PhrasematchSubqObject](#phrasematchsubqobject)>** an array of PhrasematchSubqObject objects, each of which describes a match candidate
 -   `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** options for how to perform the coalesce operation that aren't specific to a particular subquery
     -   `options.radius` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)?** the fall-off radius for determining how wide-reaching the effect of proximity bias is
     -   `options.centerzxy` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)>?** a 3-number array representing the ZXY of the tile on which the proximity point can be found
     -   `options.bboxzxy` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)>?** a 5-number array representing the zoom, minX, minY, maxX, and maxY values of the tile cover of the requested bbox, if any
 -   `callback` **[coalesceCallback](#coalescecallback)** the callback function

-## PhrasematchSubq
+## PhrasematchSubqObject

-The PhrasematchSubq type describes the metadata known about possible matches to be assessed for stacking by coalesce.
+The PhrasematchSubqObject type describes the metadata known about possible matches to be assessed for stacking by coalesce as seen from Javascript.
+Note: it is of similar purpose to the PhrasematchSubq C++ struct type, but differs slightly in specific field names and types.

 **Properties**